t12t/t12t.github.io/src/en/contact.md

 ## Via Github

 We have a couple of [repositories on our Github](https://github.com/t12t).
 You can also find [the source of this website](https://github.com/t12t/t12t.github.io) there.
 Maybe you found something that needs to be fixed on this site?
 Issues and pull requests are welcome!

+## Via one of us

+You can get in touch directly with one of us via Twitter or in Erik's case LinkedIn.
+We are [Ida Franceen](https://twitter.com/kolombiken), [Hampus Sethfors](https://twitter.com/hampelusken), [Pär Lannerö](https://twitter.com/plannero) and [Erik Gustafsson](https://www.linkedin.com/in/valross/).